Skip to main content

 context

 Where to show the block settings.
-If set to side, the block settings are displayed on the right sidebar when you select the block.
-If omitted (default), the block settings are displayed when you click the Edit icon in the block toolbar.
+If set to side (default), the block settings are displayed on the right sidebar when you select the block.
+If set to normal, the block settings are displayed when you click the Edit icon in the block toolbar.

 See the short video below to understand.